Niche-538/Bitcoin-Mining/README.md

-2. **Distributed Implementation**:
+2. **Distributed Implementation** [static number of actors]:
-   1. This implementation performs bitcoin mining by creating actors and distributing range of strings to get the corresponding SHA.
+   1. This implementation performs bitcoin mining by mentioning a static number of actors and distributing range of strings to get the corresponding SHA.
    2. This directory has 2 files **client.erl** and **server.erl**
    3. To run this code use the following commands:
       1. cd Distributed Implementation